AGhost-7/rule.js/packages/access-mate/readme.md

 ### `bread(policySet, options)`
 `BREAD` stands for "browse", "read", "edit", "add", "delete".
-"Edit" has the "edit-from" and "edit-into" similar to the CRUD strategy.
-Browse represents a request to list multiple records, in which case if the resource doesn't have access to one of the requests it will return false.
+"Edit" has the "edit-from" and "edit-into" similar to the "update" action in the CRUD strategy.

+Browse represents a request to list multiple records.
+For this action, the strategy requires a `resources` property instead of `resource`.
+This `resources` object is then used to return an array of authorization results instead of the usual single result.

 ## Full Example